-To support outdoor and environmental learning, all Grade 2, 4 and 7 students visit one of our five Outdoor Education Centres for curriculum-connected learning experiences that are free for all students.
-Secondary students receive funding for environmental-themed excursions and experiential learning opportunities including stream study, Specialist High-Skills Major training, and outdoor education credits.
+YRDSB supports elementary and secondary outdoor and environmental learning.
+In elementary, all Grade 2, 4 and 7 students visit one of our five Outdoor Education Centres for curriculum-connected learning experiences that are free for all students.
+Our relationships with community partners in the field offer students opportunities including a learn to paddle program, climate change youth forum, sustainable art and the land program at McMichael Gallery, and an EcoCamp leadership experience each fall.

+Secondary students receive funding for self-selected environmental-themed excursions and experiential learning opportunities including stream studies, Specialist High-Skills Major training, environmental focused design thinking challenges, a yearly province- wide Envirothon competition, as well as our well-established Outdoor Education credits.